Romney

 Landscapes

-These paintings are inspired by the former Lake Bonneville, a Late Pleistocene paleolake.
+The subject in these paintings is the former Lake Bonneville, a Late Pleistocene paleolake located in the Basin and Range of North America.
 The Great Salt Lake is a remnant.
-The old shorelines of Lake Bonneville can still be seen in the foothills of the Wasatch Front.
+The old shorelines of Lake Bonneville can still be seen in the foothills of the Wasatch Front; part of the bed has become the Bonneville Salt Flats.

 Google Earth gathers images of the earth by airplane and satellite.
 They take millions of images of the landscape and knit them together using photogrammetry to construct 3d models.
 At this point in time, the algorithm draws and completes geometric shapes with precision, but organic objects like trees often render as blobs and awkwardly pasted textures.
 I am interested in capturing this moment in paint, before the technology improves and their 3d modeling of organic shapes becomes perfectly photorealistic.